albamesp/Glacio_isostatic_adjustment/README.md

-# Create and compare GIA models over Antarctica
+# Assessing GIA models over Antarctica
 :zap: **This research has now been published in [JGR:Solid Earth](http://onlinelibrary.wiley.com/doi/10.1002/2016JB013154/abstract)!!** :zap:

 # What is GIA